CoconutGamer/How-To-Setup-Database-User/README.md

    FLUSH PRIVILEGES;
    exit

+Output:

 ![](https://media.discordapp.net/attachments/949506107615879178/1203065362271436851/how_to_set_up_db_3-23_screenshot.png?ex=65cfbcee&is=65bd47ee&hm=2eee5c727aa0be5010e1f9bbe8eb5561d818f9d28592fb5c9374df810e75fb30&=&format=webp&quality=lossless)

+> [!NOTE]
+> You Need To Open The ports for the MySql which is 3306.

 - This is to be done when you are not able to add the data in the panel.
 - Make sure your MYSQL Ports are open.